These homemade whole wheat crackers are essentially a copycat Wheat Thins recipe. Perfect with salsa, hummus, cheese, and more!

 - Bake until crisp, about 7 to 10 minutes.
 Make sure to watch each batch; timing will depend on how thin your crackers are, with thicker crackers taking longer to bake.

 - Cool and move to an airtight container for storage.
-(Stores for up to 2 weeks, according to the original recipe – ours didn’t make it nearly that long!)
+(Stores for up to 2 weeks.)

 Notes